 Local responses should include problem profiles which pull together and analyse data on victims, locations and perpetrators.

-Where offenders are identified there needs to be consideration of whether their own children need to be referred to children’s services and when the offender is a child they should be always be referred in their own right.
+Where offenders have children there should be a referral to children services and when the offender is a child they should be always be referred in their own right.